How Much Does It Cost?

 Visits are in my home in Jonesborough, TN.
 The 36 week visit will be in your home as will initial postpartum care.
 Postpartum weeks 2, 4 and 6 week will be back in my office.

 Why Home Birth?

 Home birth is associated with better outcomes for women with low risk pregnancies.
 When choosing to home birth with a Certified Professional Midwife, you will have complete prenatal, birth and postpartum care.
-Your provider will spend more time with you at prenatals discussing your overall health and well-being.
+Your provider will spend more time with you one-on-one at prenatals discussing your overall health and well-being than received under most obstetric care.
 We will discuss nutrition, mental and emotional status and answer any questions or concerns you may have.
-Home birth is for women who prefer less medical intervention, avoid hospitals or who just do not want to leave their home for birth.
+Home birth is for women who prefer less medical intervention, see birth as a non-medical event or who just do not want to leave their home for birth.

 Who Can Home Birth?

 Women who are low risk and are carrying a baby that is low risk and do not desire pain medication for labor and birth are candidates for a home delivery.
 Low risk typically means someone with no preexisting health conditions that elevate pregnancy risk and a baby that is growing within normal limits.
 Care throughout the perinatal period will help keep things low risk and help intervene early if something arises.
 If something shows abnormal, a visit to an OB for follow-up is scheduled.
 Other high risks include a malpositioned baby, signs of preeclampsia, high blood pressure or other related issues.

 Can I Have Pain Medication?

 No pain medications are administered at home.
 Instead, things used for pain management are herbs, tinctures, homeopathy, position changes, movement, relaxation, labor support and of course water!